centreon/centreon-archived/doc/user/advanced/ldap.rst

 For more information regarding the ACL mechanism of Centreon, refer to this :ref:`section <acl>`.

-These groups are availabled in Notification contact group.
+These groups are availabled in Notification contact group as well.

 .. image:: /_static/images/user/advanced/ldap_conf_9.png
    :align: center